kiviktnm/decman/README.md

 ### Systemd units

+> [!NOTE]
+> Decman will only enable and disable systemd systemd.
+It will not start or stop them.

 Decman can enable systemd services, system wide or for a specific user.
 Decman will enable all units defined in the source, and disable them when they are removed from the source.
 If a unit is not defined in the source, decman will not touch it.

 ### Files